Frequently Asked Questions

 Does the program cater to beginner level students of Arabic & Islam?

-Yes, it is possible to complete the course without very much prior training in these subjects areas, however having at least taken basic level classes beforehand definitely makes it easier.
+Yes, it is possible to do the full-time courses without much prior training in these subjects, however it does make it easier if you take some beginner level classes beforehand.

 Is Madina Institute accredited?

 What kind of transportation is available for students?

 Complimentary pick-up & drop-off from the airport is provided for students by Madina Institute volunteers.

 Out-of-town students sometimes choose to drive to Atlanta so that they always have their own car available for use.

 For day-to-day needs, most students either walk to school or shopping, or arrange carpools with other students or local Muslims who are happy to give a ride whenever needed.
 One may also opt to buy a bicycle, take a public bus or taxi to reach their destination (Buses and taxis are generally very safe and secure).